http4k/www/src/website/content/ecosystem/ai/reference/mcp/index.md

     // for general MCP server development
     implementation("org.http4k.pro:http4k-ai-mcp-sdk")

-    // if you just want to connect to an MCP server implementation("org.http4k.pro:http4k-ai-mcp-client") }
+    // if you want to connect to an MCP server implementation("org.http4k.pro:http4k-ai-mcp-client")

+    // if you want to test MCP servers or MCP Apps implementation("org.http4k.pro:http4k-ai-mcp-testing") }
 ```